 Information about MARACs

-Multi-Agency Risk Assessment Conferences (MARACs) are meetings where information about high risk domestic abuse victims (those at risk of murder or serious harm) is shared between local agencies.
-By bringing all agencies together at a MARAC, a risk focused, coordinated safety plan can be drawn up to support the victim.
-Over 260 MARACs are operating across England, Wales and Northern Ireland managing over 57,000 cases a year.
+Multi-Agency Risk Assessment Conferences (MARACs) are regular local meetings where information about high risk domestic abuse victims (those at risk of murder or serious harm) is shared between local agencies.
+By bringing all agencies together at a MARAC, and ensuring that whenever possible the voice of the victim is represented by the IDVA, a risk focused, co-ordinated safety plan can be drawn up to support the victim.
+There are currently over 260 MARACs are operating across England, Wales and Northern Ireland managing over 57,000 cases a year.

 MARAC Development Programme